brimdata/zui/docs/Zeek-Customization.md

 However, situations may arise when this is difficult.
 Some examples:

 1. **Microsoft Windows**.
-Zeek is not officially supported on Windows, and Brim's [fork of Zeek](https://github.com/brimsec/zeek) that includes limited Windows support is unfortunately not easy to compile outside of a customized build environment.
+Zeek is not officially supported on Windows, and Brim's [fork of Zeek](https://github.com/brimsec/zeek) that includes limited Windows support requires a complex build setup.
 2. **Minimal changes**.
 If you seek to only make minor Zeek script additions/changes, creating a full standalone Zeek install may seem like overkill.
 3. **Lack of expertise**.
 The Zeek install/build process may seem daunting to new users.